Marginal/QLVideo/BUILDING.md

 * thumbnailer - QuickLook app extension provides thumbnails.
 Not included in v3 of the app.
 * formatreader - App extension that provides support for non-native file types and audio codecs.
 * videodecoder - App extension that provides support for non-native video codecs.
+* simpleplayer - App for debugging the formatreader and videodecoder extensions.
+Plays files using AVFoundation.
 * benchmark - Simple executable for benchmarking, not included in the app.
 * ffmpeg - The [FFmpeg](http://ffmpeg.org/) libraries.
 The plugins depend on these.
 Also builds a standalone version of the `ffprobe` executable for bug reporting.
 * dav1d - Support for the [AV1](https://en.wikipedia.org/wiki/AV1) codec. ffmpeg depends on this.